Brainz22/useful_notes/README.md

 # useful Notes
-This includes commands, workflows, and useful things that I may need to remember.
+This includes commands, workflows, troubleshoots, and useful things that I may need to remember.